Tunisia at the FIFA World Cup

 Tunisia failed to qualify for the next two editions in South Africa and Brazil, and the team returned to competition after a 12-year absence at the 2018 FIFA World Cup in Russia, where it competed in Group G, led by coach Nabil Maâloul.
 The team's performance did not rise as it came in a difficult group that included England, Belgium and Panama, which qualified for the first time.
 The team suffered two consecutive defeats against European opponents: England 1−2 and a heavy defeat to strong Belgium 2−5.
 However, the team won its last match against Panama 2−1.
 Wahbi Khazri scored two goals, while Ferjani Sassi, Dylan Bronn and Fakhreddine Ben Youssef each scored one goal.
 Tunisia qualified for the 2022 FIFA World Cup in Qatar, the first edition to be held in the Arab world.
 The team competed in Group D under the leadership of coach Jalel Kadri.
 The team drew 0−0 with Denmark and then suffered a 0−1 defeat to Australia, but still won 1−0 against defending champions France.
 But the team was unable to advance to the round of 16 due to Denmark's victory over Australia, and Tunisia left the group stage again.
 Khazri scored Tunisia's only goal.

-In 2025, Tunisia became the first team in history to qualify for the World Cup without conceding a goal, during the 2026 World Cup qualifying campaign.
+In 2025, Tunisia became the first team in history to qualify for the World Cup without conceding a goal, after their 2026 World Cup qualifying campaign.

 Wahbi Khazri is the Tunisian player who has scored the most goals in the competition with three: two in 2018 and one in the 2022 edition.
-Riadh Bouazizi and Kaies Ghodhbane are the two Tunisian players with the most matches played (eight games each in 1998, 2002 and 2006).
+Ellyes Skhiri is the Tunisian player with the most matches played (nine appearances across 2018, 2022 and 2026).